Oradour-sur-Glane massacre - WWII - Limousin

 Department of Haute-Vienne - Limousin region

-Photos via Wikimedia Commons: Village left as it was found and The Church and Personal belongings found after the massacre by User:Dna-Dennis are all licensed under CC0 1.0 - Car left as found and Centre de la Mémoire d'Oradour and Village street and Frozen in time and A martyred village by AlfvanBeem are all licensed under CC0 1.0
+Photos via Wikimedia Commons: Village left as it was found - The Church - Personal belongings found after the massacre - entrance by User:Dna-Dennis are all licensed under CC0 1.0 - Car left as found and Centre de la Mémoire d'Oradour and Village street and Frozen in time and A martyred village - Memorial slab by AlfvanBeem are all licensed under CC0 1.0

 Nouvelle Aquitaine - Latest content